HubertK/WebService-Samples/README.md

 Thats it for now.
 It's still very much a work in progress...Any contributions and/or suggestions are always welcome.

 If you plan on using any of this code for yourself please change the API Keys!
-I've temporaroly left mine in for demonstration purposes.
+I've temporarily left mine in for demonstration purposes.
 ===